rcarcacheflores/ISEG-Dissertation/README.md

 # ISEG-Dissertation

-This repository is dedicated to posting the data and Jupyter notebooks used for my dissertation for the Actuarial Science Master's at ISEG, ULisboa
+This repository is dedicated to posting the data and Jupyter notebooks used in my dissertation for the Actuarial Science Master's at ISEG, ULisboa
--Roberto Carcache Flores